r-music/chorrrds/README.md

   available data;
   - The `clean_data()` function, that cleans the chords in case something weird (such as lyrics) were wrongly scraped.
+  - The `feature_extraction()` function, that extracts useful features to represent the characteristics of the chords.

 All of the functions and documentation can be found with: